scottgriv/Dark-Castle-Theme/README.md

 ## Credits

-- [Dracula Theme](https://draculatheme.com/): for providing their open source theme, templates, install instructions, and overall theme structure.
-We owe a lot to the Dracula Team for making an awesome open source theme that inspired me to make my own.
+- [Dracula Theme](https://draculatheme.com/): for providing their open-source theme, templates, install instructions, and overall theme structure.
+We owe a lot to the Dracula Team for making an awesome open-source theme that inspired us to make our own.
+Not to mention, they seemingly cracked the code on how to properly manage multiple platform themes, which is why our structure is similar to theirs (including the install instructions).
+We cannot thank the Dracula Team and their contributors enough for paving the road for our theme.

 **Author:** [Scott Grivner](https://github.com/scottgriv) <br>
 **Email:** [scott.grivner@gmail.com](mailto:scott.grivner@gmail.com) <br>